lpil/lpil/README.md

-# HappyLabs GraphQL
+# HappyLabs Rust API

-An alternative GraphQL based API for HappyLabs!
+An implementation of the HappyLabs API in Rust!

 ## Development quick reference